sarahalzhrani/EsayFlight-FinalProject/README.md

 ## Description

 ***EsayFlight***
-It is a program that enables the user to view the departing flights, follow the status of the flight before its departure, identify the time of the flight, the location of the gate, and determine the service locations.
-And as a user with special needs, the user can ask for help before arriving at the airport And as a restaurant or company, you can advertise in the program.
+It is a App that enables the  user with special needs to see the departing flights, follow the status of the flight before its departure, identify the time of the flight, the location of the gate, and determine the service locations.
+And the user can ask for help before arriving at the airport,also they can ask for help to search for thier lost lauggage ..

 ## User Stories